 The 18F Methods are a collection of tools that describe how our teams put human-centered design into practice.
 We’ve gathered them here and created simplified instructions to help other organizations and federal offices adopt human-centered design into their own projects.
 These cards are focused on design in the context of digital services, but can be adapted to non-technical design projects as well.

 The basics of human-centered design

-Using the Method Cards
+Using the 18F Methods